metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_exception_v2alpha1_manifest.md

 Optional:

-- `background` (Boolean) Background controls if exceptions are applied to existing policies during a background scan.Optional.
+- `background` (Boolean) Background controls if exceptions are applied to existing policies during a background scan.
+Optional.
 Default value is 'true'.
-The value must be set to 'false' if the policy ruleuses variables that are only available in the admission review request (e.g. user name).
+The value must be set to 'false' if the policy rule uses variables that are only available in the admission review request (e.g. user name).
-- `conditions` (Attributes) Conditions are used to determine if a resource applies to the exception by evaluating aset of conditions.
+- `conditions` (Attributes) Conditions are used to determine if a resource applies to the exception by evaluating a set of conditions.
 The declaration can contain nested 'any' or 'all' statements. (see [below for nested schema](#nestedatt--spec--conditions))
-- `pod_security` (Attributes List) PodSecurity specifies the Pod Security Standard controls to be excluded.Applicable only to policies that have validate.podSecurity subrule. (see [below for nested schema](#nestedatt--spec--pod_security))
+- `pod_security` (Attributes List) PodSecurity specifies the Pod Security Standard controls to be excluded.
+Applicable only to policies that have validate.podSecurity subrule. (see [below for nested schema](#nestedatt--spec--pod_security))

 <a id="nestedatt--spec--exceptions"></a>
 ### Nested Schema for `spec.exceptions`

 Required:

-- `policy_name` (String) PolicyName identifies the policy to which the exception is applied.The policy name uses the format <namespace>/<name> unless itreferences a ClusterPolicy.
+- `policy_name` (String) PolicyName identifies the policy to which the exception is applied.
+The policy name uses the format <namespace>/<name> unless it references a ClusterPolicy.
 - `rule_names` (List of String) RuleNames identifies the rules to which the exception is applied.